Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Algorithmic Regularization of Bregman Proximal Point Algorithm

 such that for $t \geq t_0$ number of iterations, we have

 \end{theorem}

-Before we proceed, we make several remarks the results in Theorem \ref{thrm:const_step}: (1) The choice of Bregman divergence in BPPA is flexible and can be {\it data dependent}.
-Properly chosen data-dependent divergence can adapt to data geometry much better than data-independent divergence, leading to better separation and margin.
+Before we proceed, a few remarks are in order for interpreting results in Theorem \ref{thrm:const_step}: First, the choice of Bregman divergence in BPPA is flexible and can be {\it data dependent}.
+Properly chosen data-dependent divergence can adapt to data geometry better than data-independent divergence, leading to better separation and margin.
 In Section \ref{sec:exp} we demonstrate how BPPA can benefit significantly from such an adaptivity of carefully designed data-dependent divergence.
-(2) Our analysis on the convergence requires handling non-finite minimizers, which implies divergence of iterate $\norm{\theta_t} \to \infty$.
-The optimization problem of our interest does not meet the standard assumptions in the classical analysis of BPPA in the literature, and requires a careful choice of reference point in order to derive non-trivial convergence results.
-(3) Our result is closely related, but should not be confused with the homotopy method in \citep{rosset2004boosting}, which can be viewed as performing only one proximal step at the origin, with an extremely large stepsize.
-(4) Finally, our result can also be viewed as a generalization of \citet{telgarsky2013margins, gunasekar2018characterizing} to non-euclidean settings with Bregman divergence.
+Second, the convergence analysis requires handling non-finite minimizers, and the optimization problem of our interest does not meet the standard assumptions in the classical analysis of BPPA.
+Third, BPPA is related but nevertheless should not be confused with the homotopy method in \citep{rosset2004boosting}, which can be viewed as tracing the one-step BPPA with progressively increasing stepsizes.

-As technical remark, working with Bregman divergence poses unique challenges, since it becomes much harder to track the iterates in the primal space (i.e., model parameters).
-On the other hand, it is known that update of dual variables in BPPA or mirror descent has an interpretation closer to the standard gradient descent \citep{beck2017first} -- hence intuitively more amenable for analysis.
+It might be worth stressing here that working with Bregman divergence poses unique challenges, as it becomes much harder to track the iterates in the primal space (i.e., model parameters).
+It is known that the update of dual variables in BPPA or mirror descent has an interpretation closer to the standard gradient descent \citep{beck2017first}, hence making the dual space more amenable for analysis.
 However, to the best of knowledge, it seems previously unclear how to relate the primal margin progress to the trajectory of dual variables.
 Our analyses directly tackle these challenges, which we view as our main technical contributions in this work.